-As a nature preschool, Wild Earth Preschool brings together the tenants of high quality early childhood education and environmental education, with a focus on connecting young children to animals and nature for the benefit of both the child and the natural world.
-Inspired also by the Reggio Emilia approach, the preschool follows an emergent curriculum with opportunities for project based learning and for children to use their "100 languages" of expression.
+As a nature preschool, Wild Earth Preschool brings together the tenets of high quality early childhood education and environmental education, with a focus on connecting young children to animals and nature for the benefit of both the child and the natural world.
+Inspired also by the Reggio Emilia approach, the preschool follows an emergent curriculum philosophy with opportunities for project based learning and for children to use their "100 languages" of expression.
 Our program is guided by the principles of the North American Association for Environmental Education (NAAEE) and the National Association for the Education of Young Children (NAEYC).
 Daily field trips to the zoo offer the child rich experiences in animal and plant interaction, global awareness, nature play, and the many ways the zoo community works together.
+NaturalStart.org provides more information on Nature Preschools.